oracle/terraform-provider-oci/website/docs/r/core_instance.html.markdown

 		* `STOP_INSTANCE` - The instance is recovered in the stopped state.
 * `availability_domain` - (Required) The availability domain of the instance.
 Example: `Uocm:PHX-AD-1`
 * `compartment_id` - (Required) (Updatable) The OCID of the compartment.
-* `create_vnic_details` - (Optional) (Updatable) Details for the primary VNIC, which is automatically created and attached when the instance is launched.
+* `create_vnic_details` - (Optional) (Updatable) Contains properties for a VNIC.
+You use this object when creating the primary VNIC during instance launch or when creating a secondary VNIC.
+For more information about VNICs, see [Virtual Network Interface Cards (VNICs)](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingVNICs.htm).
 	* `assign_public_ip` - (Optional) (Updatable) Whether the VNIC should be assigned a public IP address.
 Defaults to true.
 If left blank or set to true and `prohibitPublicIpOnVnic` = true, an error is returned.

 		**Note:** This public IP address is associated with the primary private IP on the VNIC.
 For more information, see [IP Addresses](https://docs.cloud.oracle.com/iaas/Content/Network/Tasks/managingIPaddresses.htm).